2019 Summer Camp Information

-Join us for good, old-fashioned summer fun at the Minnesota Waldorf School Summer Camp!
-Outdoor games, natural crafts, water play, gardening, and much more, all on our beautiful 8 acre campus.
+Join us for good, old-fashioned summer fun at the Minnesota Waldorf School summer camp!
+Outdoor games, natural crafts, water play, gardening, and much more, all on our beautiful eight-acre campus.

 5-Day/Wk Camp (MTuWThF)

 8 am - 5 pm $304.00 per week

 8 am - 3 pm $242.00 per week

 8 am - 5 pm $252.00 per week

 8 am - 3 pm $201.00 per week

 8 am - 5 pm $191.00 per week